immutant/immutant.org/tutorials/overlay.md

 sequence: 6
 ---

-Recently, we've made some progress toward the promise of a polyglot application server.
-With the introduction of the [Overlay] project, it's now very easy to create a single app server capable of deploying both Ruby and Clojure (not to mention Java, of course) applications.
+The [Overlay] project makes it very easy to create a single JBoss app server capable of deploying both Ruby and Clojure (and Java, of course) applications.

 ## Laying TorqueBox over Immutant